-Republic of Nauru (2015) Intended Nationally Determined Contribution (INDC) Under the United Nations Convention on Climate Change.
+&lt;sup>82 Republic of Nauru (2015) Intended Nationally Determined Contribution (INDC) Under the United Nations Convention on Climate Change.
 Republic of Nauru (2019) National Sustainable Development Strategy 2019-2030: Revised 2019.
 Republic of Nauru (1999) 1st National Communication under the United Nations Framework Convention on Climate Change.
-Republic of Nauru (2014) Second National Communication to the UNFCCC, December 2014

-Name of climate change and development policy Contribution of the project to achieving the policy targets Support a community-based ecosystem approach to fisheries management (CEAFM): Strengthen the community fisheries program of NFMRA, to support CEAFM.
+Name of climate change and development policy Contribution of the project to achieving the policy targets the UNFCCC (2014) resources sector identified in Nauru's second NDC: "Fill knowledge gaps - identify and document vulnerable fisheries and marine resource: collect and analyse fisheries and marine resources data in conjunction with assessments of climate change and disaster impacts on coastal resources.
+Includes establishing programs for regular monitoring of fish resources, ensuring active community participation.
+Development of effective monitoring, control and surveillance (MCS) capability, through national programmes and regional cooperation Support a community-based ecosystem approach to fisheries management (CEAFM): Strengthen the community fisheries program of NFMRA, to support CEAFM.
 Develop integrated fisheries management plans, through community consultation, which integrates future changes and risks due to climate change Promote aquaculture as an important contributor to food security that can reduce pressure coastal fisheries: assess the impact of drought on aquaculture develop management tools.
 Finalize an action plan for aquaculture development Strengthen the human capacity of government and community stakeholders: Promote and facilitate human resource development through fisheries education and training programmes.
 Specifically, increase local capacity in aspects of marine science, including fisheries techniques, monitoring and analysis of resources and any impacts of climate change, coastal and marine resource management practices, and seafaring.
 Increase local capacity to support aquaculture expansion."
-Framework for Climate Change Adaptation and Disaster Risk Reduction (RONAdapt) 86 The project directly supports the RONAdapt's priority CCA actions for fisheries and marine resources, which follow those of the Second National Communication above.
-Updated Nationally Determined Contribution (2021) 87 The project directly supports the achievement of objectives laid out in Nauru's updated NDC, particularly in relation to food security and SDGs 2, 3, 13, 14 and 17: • "Implementation of Coastal Fisheries and Aquaculture Act 2020 • Collect and analyze data on climate change impacts on fisheries and marine resources • Develop milkfish farming in support of the development and expansion of aquaculture" (which is the only conditional objective in the food security category).
+Framework for Climate Change Adaptation and Disaster Risk Reduction (RONAdapt) The project directly supports the RONAdapt's priority CCA actions for fisheries and marine resources, which follow those of the Second National Communication above.
+Updated Nationally Determined Contribution (2021) The project directly supports the achievement of objectives laid out in Nauru's updated NDC, particularly in relation to food security and SDGs 2, 3, 13, 14 and 17: "Implementation of Coastal Fisheries and Aquaculture Act 2020 Collect and analyze data on climate change impacts on fisheries and marine resources Develop milkfish farming in support of the development and expansion of aquaculture" (which is the only conditional objective in the food security category).